lightaprs/LightTracker-1.1-433/README.md

 You are almost ready to programme LightTracker 1.1 433MHz :)

 - First download the repository to your computer using the green "[Code -> Download ZIP](https://github.com/lightaprs/LightTracker-1.1-433/archive/refs/heads/main.zip)" button and extract it.
 - You will see more than one Arduino project optimized for different use cases.
-For example if you are planning to use LightTracker for a pico balloon project, then use "[lorawan-otaa-pico-balloon-tracker](lorawan-otaa-pico-balloon-tracker)" folder or if you want to track your assets, vehicles, etc. then use "[lorawan-otaa-asset-tracker](lorawan-otaa-asset-tracker)" folder.
+For example if you are planning to use LightTracker 1.1 433MHz for a pico balloon project, then use "[lora-aprs-pico-balloon-tracker](lora-aprs-pico-balloon-tracker)" folder or if you want to track your assets, vehicles, etc. then use "[lora-aprs-asset-tracker](lora-aprs-asset-tracker)" folder.
 - You will also notice some folders in the "libraries" folder.
 You have to copy these folders (libraries) into your Arduino libraries folder on your computer.
 Path to your Arduino libraries:

   **Windows** : This PC\Documents\Arduino\libraries\